b10wf15h3d/b10wf15h3d.github.io/_posts/2022-04-20-My-OSCP-Story.md

 # What is Next?

-I know it's a cliche but ideally I want to get into penetration testing / lean towards red teaming.
+I know it's a cliche but ideally I want to get into penetration testing / lean towards red teaming in the long run.
 After 17 odd years supporting and resolving issues I have a strong drive to "swap teams" and be on the offensive side!

 # TL;DR F.A.Qs